 The future is female and green.
 The community engagements of May 2025 represent more than assessment meetings-they are a declaration that women will not be silenced in the fight for their communities' survival.
 The East African Crude Oil Pipeline intended to extract resources and profits from the Albertine region.
 Instead, it has extracted something far more powerful: a generation of women leaders who refuse to let their communities be sacrificed for fossil fuel profits.
 Women who have transformed pain into power, victimization into leadership, and resistance into renewable energy advocacy.

 May activities in Pictures

-Photos from the training of strengthen their capacities in Climate justice.
+Photos from the training of community organizers to strengthen their capacities in promotion of human rights and Climate justice.

 Empowering youth on the need to promote and demand for socially owned inclusive green economy alternatives.